ThatDeparted2061/GSOC/Integration-Implementation.md

-## Steps for Replacing the legacy simulator withe the Vue-simulator
+## Steps for Replacing the legacy simulator with the Vue-simulator